wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/7-exception-handling.md

 ![launch excel action properties exception handling continued](..\media\launch-excel-action-properties-exception-handling-continued.png)

-Configured as above, if the Excel file cannot be opened in its usual path, the Alternative Path Function will be executed, opening the file in its alternative path; then, the Process will resume its execution.
+Configured as above, if the Excel file cannot be opened in its usual path, the Alternative Path Function will run, opening the file in its alternative path; then, the Process will resume running.
 ## Blocks of Actions
 In some cases, multiple Actions should exhibit the same behavior when encountered with an exception; the Exception Block is designed to deal with such occurrences.